abrosid/laratask/README.md

 - Use Laravel’s validation function, using Request classes
 - Create a simple Single Page application that will use Vue.js in order to create a table

+#### Restriction:
+1. Use PHP 7 and above
+2. Use Laravel 5.8 and above

 ## Instalation